-Now that spring is just about here, lets get out into that garage and whip it into shape!
-Taking the time to tackle the garage now, before it’s too hot will help you prepare for all the great seasonal activities in the coming months.
+Fall (and Spring) are the perfect seasons to work on Garage organizing.
+With great weather and mild temperatures, I’ve been working on a lot of Garage Organizing Jobs.
+It’s the perfect time to get outside and whip that garage (or shed) into shape before the holidays and dreams of parking your car IN your garage arrive!
+Taking the time to tackle the garage now, will help you prepare for all the fun seasonal activities in the coming months and get your household maintenance tasks done more quickly.
 There’s a lot to consider when organizing a garage (and if you have a shed or workshop a lot of this can be applied there).
 Are you ready to take on the Great Garage Organizing Challenge?

 If you don’t have a garage, maybe your challenge will be to organize the shed, the attic or another storage area.
 The important factors to take into consideration are; amount of time you to complete the project and type of installation, painting and maintenance/repairs involved and your budget.
 Will you paint the walls or floors or put down parking or modular mats, add lighting or other features?
 Do you want to install an elaborate custom designed system (call in an expert) or go with DIY options?